Software-Engineering-2020-Oscar/django-oscar-3/README.md

 * Please mark this as we are junior from TDTU and this repo is consumed as a fair-used project to submit to our subject Software Engineering only, which means there will be no further application in the future.
 * If you want to re-use, please contact me through my email which is provided above.
 * If you're trying to bypass the rules, you know what will come. :relieved:

+<a name="des"></a>
+# Repo description:
+* This repo can be expected as a documentation storage and Oscar main source code.

 Contents: